wenewzhang/mixin_labs-php-bot/README3.md

 In last two chapters, we create a bot to [receive user's message and send message back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md), the bot can [receive Bitcoin and send it back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README2.md).

+# What you will learn from this chapter
+1. How to create Bitcoin wallet by Mixin Network PHP SDK
+2. How to read Bitcoin balance by Mixin Network PHP SDK
+3. How to send Bitcoin with zero transaction fee and confirmed in 1 second by Mixin Network PHP SDK
+4. How to send Bitcoin to other exchange and wallet

-# Create a Bitcoin wallet based on Mixin Network API by PHP
+## Create a Bitcoin wallet by Mixin Network PHP SDK
 #### Create a Mixin Network account
 ```php
 $user_info = $mixinSdk->Network()->createUser("Tom cat");
 ```
 The function in PHP SDK create a RSA keypair automatically, then call Mixin Network to create an account.
 Then the function return all account information.
-#### Account information

 ```php
 //Create User api include all account information
 print_r($user_info);